anngroong/podcasts/content/episode/168-armenia-azerbaijan-peace-negotiations-tactics-and-goals-ep-no-168-oct-14-2022.md

 Description = """Armenia-Azerbaijan “Peace Negotiations” Tactics & Goals - October 14, 2022

 Guest:
-* Benyamin Poghosyan, is the Chairman of the Yerevan based think tank Center for Political and Economic Strategic Studies,
+* Benyamin Poghosyan, is the Chairman of the Yerevan based think tank Center for Political and Economic Strategic Studies.

 Topics:
 * Goals and Tactics of Azerbaijan’s Negotiations